-I am an experienced, fully qualified person-centred counsellor, offering a warm, safe and confidential space where you will be listened to without judgement and where you hopefully can start to unravel whatever may be troubling you and has brought you to seek help.
-I have experience working with a wide range of issues and offer both short and long term counselling from a home/office in Dedham just outside Colchester.
+I am an experienced, fully qualified person-centred counsellor, offering a warm, safe and confidential space where you will be listened to without judgement and where you can start to unravel whatever may be troubling you and has brought you to seek help.
+I have experience working with a wide range of issues and offer both short and long term counselling.
+I work from a home/office in Dedham just outside Colchester and am now also offering counselling from a new wellbeing centre just outside Halstead.
+When required, I can offer video and/or telephone counselling.

 We can often feel overwhelmed and unable to cope with everyday life or by past experiences that come back to haunt us.
-Or we may suffer a loss or trauma that we feel we just cannot bear.
-Working with you and being led by you, I will help you explore your feelings in a non-judgemental, respectful way enabling you to find greater self understanding and self compassion, allowing you to move forward in your life.
+Or we may suffer a loss or trauma that we just cannot bear.
+Working with you and being led by you, I will help you explore your feelings in a supportive, non-judgemental and respectful way enabling you to find greater self understanding and self compassion, allowing you to move forward in your life.

 Training, qualifications & experience